-- (1) The chief executive may, for the State, lease, sell or otherwise dispose of transport land- - (a) if the land is for busway transport infrastructure or bus passenger services-to any person for busway transport infrastructure or bus passenger services; or - (aa) if the land is for franchised road or toll road purposes-to any person for franchised road or toll road purposes; or - (b) if the land is for light rail transport infrastructure or light rail passenger services-to any person for light rail transport infrastructure or light rail passenger services; or - (c) if the land is for a transport purpose other than a purpose mentioned in paragraph (aa), (a) or (b)-to a transport GOC or railway manager under the Transport Infrastructure Act 1994. - (2) Subsection (1) applies despite the Acquisition of Land Act 1967.
+- (1) The chief executive may, for the State, lease, sell or otherwise dispose of transport land- - (a) if the land is for busway transport infrastructure or bus passenger services-to any person for busway transport infrastructure or bus passenger services; or - (aa) if the land is for franchised road or toll road purposes-to any person for franchised road or toll road purposes; or - (b) if the land is for light rail transport infrastructure or light rail passenger services-to any person for light rail transport infrastructure or light rail passenger services; or - (ba) if the land is for a combination of purposes (combined purposes) including the purpose of a transport associated development (relevant purpose)-to any person for a relevant purpose, whether or not the person is going to deal with the land for any other purpose included in the combined purposes; or - (c) if the land is for a transport purpose other than a purpose mentioned in paragraph (a), (aa), (b) or (ba)-to a transport GOC or railway manager under the Transport Infrastructure Act 1994.

+(2) Subsection (1) applies despite the Acquisition of Land Act 1967.